This page collects together some of the videos and animations we have

 right: (2016) SV2

-The one on the left was Roy's first demonstration of leaning in
+balance.
+The animation on the left shows Roy's first demonstration of

-anticipation.
-It was presented at talk 1, and shows a simple bending
+talk 1, and shows a simple bending and

 response is here.
 The one on the